4 easy ways to handle body cam footage effectively and confidently using Reduct

 Body-worn cameras are becoming essential tools for public defenders and other legal professionals working with criminal cases.
 They help document interactions, strengthen evidence, and promote transparency and accountability in investigations and court proceedings.

-But as bodycam use grows, so does the volume of footage.
+But as body cam use grows, so does the volume of footage.
 The very tool designed to create transparency can make it harder for attorneys to find the right piece of evidence, simply because it captures everything.

 Gap tokens in Reduct transcription

-2. Pinpoint evidence with a powerful search
+2. Pinpoint critical moments with a powerful search

 Unlike text, you usually can’t Ctrl+F your way through hours of footage.
-But with Reduct, you can.

 Reduct fuzzy search for alcohol